Chooboo/wad2_project/README.md

 Don't use git push unless you have everything working on your side please.

-After you're done implementing the feature, use the command:
+### After you're done implementing the feature and everything's working, use the command:

 git push